AverardoDiMugello/doge-guard/README.md

 Doge Guard results include the LLM's Yes/No decision, all documents it used to make this decision, the prompt and preamble used, and a large amount of information about the document, including its document number, issuing agencies, abstract, and affected CFR parts.

 Some results have been published as Releases here on GitHub.
-Click the Releases link to download them.
-The results currently released cover every Final Rule entered into the Federal Register since the _West Virginia v.
+Click the Releases link in the options to the right of this document to download them.
+The results [currently released](https://github.com/AverardoDiMugello/doge-guard/releases/tag/v0.1-pre-release) cover every Final Rule entered into the Federal Register since the _West Virginia v.
 EPA_ decision: June 30th, 2022 through December 31st, 2024.

 Results may be periodically releaed as Doge Guard changes.
 Breaking changes to the result data schema will be reflected in version number increments to Doge Guard.